Entries by Justina Janas

 Happy mother and kid daughter waving hands looking at web camera using laptop for video call

-We believe in investing in technology to ensure our students and families receive their textbooks, supplies and services to support parental choice.
+We believe in investing in technology to ensure our students and families receive their supplies and services in streamlined ways.
 Unlike many schools, our online ordering system allows our parents to manage student budgets & create orders 24 hours a day – every day!
 And as a public school all of this is 100% FREE!

 Our Leading Edge Technology Featured In Two Case Studies